Overview

 We have created demo applications to help you get started with integration for the following use cases:

-• Voice bots: A demo application for building a conversational AI bot using Plivo’s audio streaming feature, DeepGram (for Speech-to-Text), OpenAI (for LLM), and ElevenLabs (for Text-to-Speech).
+• voice agents: A demo application for building a conversational AI bot using Plivo’s audio streaming feature, DeepGram (for Speech-to-Text), OpenAI (for LLM), and ElevenLabs (for Text-to-Speech).
 You are free to use alternative tools for these use cases if desired.

 • Real-time transcription: A demo application for creating a live transcription solution using Plivo’s audio streaming and DeepGram (for Speech-to-Text).